 If my road is closed, how will emergency vehicles be able to access it?

 The safety of our residents is a key priority.
-Kingston Council worked closely with the emergency services before each scheme was installed to make sure they can still access every street, and will continue to work with them to see how the trial measures work in practice.
+Kingston Council worked closely with the emergency services before each scheme was installed to make sure they could still access every street, and our engineers continue to meet with them regularly.

 Can I still drive inside a low traffic neighbourhood?